John Fogerty: 1985–1997

 The follow-up album to Centerfield was Eye of the Zombie in 1986, but it was significantly less successful than its predecessor.
 Fogerty toured behind the album, but he refused to play any CCR material.
 Eye of the Zombie took on a darker mood, talking about a troubled society, terrorism, and pop stars selling out.
 For over 20 years after the Eye of the Zombie tour ended in late 1986, Fogerty refused to play material from the album in concert.
 However, "Change in the Weather" was included in the setlist for his 2009 tour, and it was even re-recorded for that year's solo release, The Blue Ridge Rangers Rides Again.

 Fogerty played CCR material again at a concert in Washington, D.C., for Vietnam veterans that took place on July 4, 1987.
 The show was aired on HBO.
 Aside from a guest appearance at the Palomino and performance at the 1986 Rock and Roll Hall of Fame induction ceremony, this was the first time Fogerty had performed any Creedence Clearwater Revival songs for a large audience since 1972.
 On May 27, 1989, he played a set of CCR material at Oakland Coliseum for the Concert Against AIDS.
 His backing band that night consisted of Jerry Garcia and Bob Weir on guitars, Randy Jackson on bass, and Steve Jordan on drums.

-In 1990, Tom Fogerty died of complications from AIDS at the age of 48, specifically from a tuberculosis infection, having contracted HIV from blood transfusions during surgery for a back ailment.
+In 1990, his brother Tom Fogerty died of complications from AIDS at the age of 48, survived by his second wife and six children.
+Tom contracted HIV from blood transfusions during surgery for a back ailment.
+Specifically, he died from a tuberculosis infection.
 John Fogerty has mentioned that the darkest moments in his life were when his brother took the record company's side in their royalties dispute, and the fact that when his brother died, the two of them were barely speaking to each other.
 In fact, even in the brothers' very last conversation with each other, Tom at one point referred to Creedence Clearwater Revival's former manager Saul Zaentz as his "best friend".
 Given that Zaentz had swindled the band out of millions of dollars and had just recently attempted to sue John, this revelation made it painfully difficult for John to reconcile with Tom.
 In the eulogy he delivered at Tom's funeral, he said: "We wanted to grow up and be musicians.
 I guess we achieved half of that, becoming rock 'n roll stars.
 We didn't necessarily grow up."